 Sense of fit Maintaining a sympathetic relationship between settlement and topography - treading lightly on the landscape.
-Conso of timelessness Sense of timelessness New development remaining sensitive to the context, and expressing a sense of rootedness in the local landscape.
+Sense of timelessness New development remaining sensitive to the context, and expressing a sense of rootedness in the local landscape.
 Access to resources Ensuring access to cultural resources as a key conservation management principle, especially where the public has traditionally enjoyed rights of access.
-Internated as of bouitons Interpretation of heritage Using appropriate forms of interpretation to enhance the understanding of the significance of heritage resources, recognizing that there are different understandings and interpretations of cultural sites from diverse cultural perspectives.
-Integration with Landscape and heritage management regarded as an essential and integral aspect of development planning development and planning, which guides responsible and sustainable management of acvelopment planning change, and is thus not separate from the planning system.
+Interpretation of heritage Using appropriate forms of interpretation to enhance the understanding of the significance of heritage resources, recognizing that there are different understandings and interpretations of cultural sites from diverse cultural perspectives.
+Integration with development planning Landscape and heritage management regarded as an essential and integral aspect of development and planning, which guides responsible and sustainable management of change, and is thus not separate from the planning system.
 Heritage tourism Recognizing that heritage and scenic resources are economically valuable in terms of tourism development and job creation if developed in a responsible and sustainable way.
-Urban and rural Utilizing heritage resources, such as the adaptive use of historic buildings, to enhance regeneration the character of an area, and thus encourage public and private investment and create tourism opportunities. ''
+Urban and rural regeneration Utilizing heritage resources, such as the adaptive use of historic buildings, to enhance the character of an area, and thus encourage public and private investment and create tourism opportunities.